simp/rubygem-simp-cli/README.md

 Validates various subsystems

 ##### `cleancerts` _(deprecated - use `puppet cert clean CERTNAME` instead)_
-Revokes and removed Puppet certificates from a list of hosts.
+Revokes and removes Puppet certificates from a list of hosts.

 ##### `runpuppet`_(deprecated - use [mcollective](http://puppetlabs.com/mcollective) instead._
 Runs puppet on a list of hosts.